 Should I buy a Toshiba Fire TV?

-The Toshiba Fire TV's strong suits are that it’s a 4K HDR screen with decent viewing angles of up to around 30 degrees off-axis and its Fire TV OS integration means you’ll see Amazon Prime Video content front and center, but you’ll also be able to access Netflix, YouTube, PlayStation Vue, Sling TV, Spotify, Twitch and many more services besides what Amazon has on offer.
+The Toshiba Fire TV's strong suits are its 4K resolutions (at larger sizes, at least), decent viewing angles of up to around 30 degrees off-axis, and its Fire TV OS integration.
+That last point means you’ll see Amazon Prime Video content front and center, but you’ll also be able to access Netflix, YouTube, PlayStation Vue, Sling TV, Spotify, Twitch and many more services besides what Amazon has on offer.

 Alexa support is, in itself, a major highlight as it will allow your TV to act like a conduit to the rest of your smart home.
 You can control your lights, locks and other smart devices using the remote on your TV, plus you can use Alexa to manage day-to-day tasks like managing your shopping list or editing your calendar.
 It’s all pretty nifty.

-You won’t be disappointed with the Toshiba’s performance - especially if you plan on sticking to HD SDR content - but, if you plan on watching anything in 4K, you should upgrade to the TCL instead.
+You won’t be disappointed with the Toshiba’s performance – especially if you plan on sticking to HD SDR content – but, if you plan on watching anything in 4K, you may want to upgrade to the TCL instead.

 - Looking for the best of the best?
 These are the best 55-inch TVs